StarpTech/branch-comparer/README.md

 - Execute any command synchronously
 - Return to origin branch after finish
 - Write results in files or console
+- Gitflow mode which compares current branch with master

 ## Example